 New IECC language clarifies roof thermal requirements for existing building reroof

-Bethesda, MD, January 10, 2014 – When existing roofs (that are part of the building’s thermal envelope) are removed and replaced, and when the roof assembly includes above-deck insulation.
+Bethesda, MD, January 10, 2014 – Changes have occurred.
+Most importantly when existing roofs (that are part of the building’s thermal envelope) are removed and also replaced.
+Moreover when the roof assembly includes above-deck insulation.

-Each year about 2.5 billion square feet of roof coverings are installed on existing buildings.
+Each year about 2.5 billion square feet of roof coverings are also installed on existing buildings.
 The opportunity to upgrade the insulation levels on these roof systems occurs once every several decades.